saachi-surana/rag-project/README.md

 - Up-to-Date (as soon as you add more files, your AI knows and can use that)

 ### Prerequisites and Environment Setup:
 This project requires specific hardware and software configurations to work.
-This set of instructions will ensure that the RAG runs smoothly on a 16GB+ **MacBook**, however the RAG chatbot can be run on Linux, Windows, or other operating systems as well and this is simply the model the guide will demonstrate with.
+This set of instructions will ensure that the RAG runs smoothly on a 16GB+ MacBook, however the RAG chatbot can be run on Linux, Windows, or other operating systems as well and this is simply the model the guide will demonstrate with.

 **Software Installation Guide:**
 1. To download Ollama, go to [Ollama.com](https://ollama.com) and click the download button.
 Ollama is the open-source tool that allows users to download, run, and manage LLMs locally on Windows, MacOS, and Linux while ensuring data privacy.